MySQL Source

 To run the MySQL Driver, configure the following files with your specific credentials and settings:

-: MySQL connection details.catalog.json
+: MySQL connection details.streams.json

 : List of collections and fields to sync (generated using the Discover command).write.json